Close Menu

 WE CAN HELP YOU WIN YOUR SSDI AND SSI BENEFITS

 We also help clients in many other states.
 For example, we have clients in Las Vegas, Nevada.
 We are also rated in the top three SSD lawyers in the state of Nevada.
-Find out more about our Nevada legal experience here.
-We also have clients in Idaho, Colorado, and California.
+Find out about our Nevada legal experience.
+We also have clients in Idaho, Colorado and California.
+Review information about Idaho SSDI benefits and Colorado SSDI benefits.
+We also have information for you about California SSDI benefits.

 Over the past few decades, we have won over 100 million dollars in ongoing and past due benefits for our clients.
 You can benefit from our experience.
 We’ll help you get your SSDI benefit and fight for the benefits the SSA owes you under the law.

-If you want to learn more about Cannon Disability’s lawyers, then read our About Us page.
+If you want to learn more about our lawyers, then read our About Us page.
 For instance, Andria Summers can help you choose your Medicare advantage plan.
 She has also won thousands of SSD cases.
-Dianna Cannon has been her clients win SSD and SSI benefits for over thirty years.
+Dianna Cannon has been her clients win SSDI and SSI benefits for over thirty years.
 Brett Bunkall also has years of legal experience helping people obtain their benefits.
 We are experts.
-You can trust us to help you win SSD and SSI benefits for prostate cancer.
+You can trust us to help you win SSDI and SSI benefits for prostate cancer.

 Facebook Twitter LinkedIn